21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Source: @anakeesta

 The Dueling Zipline Adventure is a thrilling ride that takes about one and half hours to complete.
 It is open to people of age seven and above, which makes it a perfect experience for family vacations.
-No reservations are needed, but you should book earlier since they sell out quickly to eager guests.
+Advance booking is recommended, since tours can sell out quickly to eager guests.

 Zipline will take you through trees high above the forest floor, giving you a huge adrenaline rush over 50 feet.
 Participants cannot weigh more than 270 pounds or less than 70 pounds.
 Visit the attractions to get treated to the safest zip line you could ever get among trained professionals.